Codrux2200/YoutubeLikeLite/README.md

 ## Add a Video

-  To add a Video icon you must add a node to video.json file. a note is composed by:
+  To add a Video icon you must add a node to video.json file. a node is composed by:
 ```json
  {
         "id" : 2,